HippieTaoist/HippieTaoist.github.io/README.md

 ##### Reasonings For Course Enrollment
 1. Control over my website creations
-2. Ability to mainatain a service in community
+2. Ability to provide a service in community
 3. Create more purpose and security through skillset.

 ###### Websites evident of my need for this course